BenSheridan24/BenSheridan24/README.md

 I'm looking to collaborate on... any projects that are involved with sports because I have a great passion for sports.

+In the future I want to... coach at the High School level.
+While this may seem random, I have grown up playing sports and many coaches at the High School level are teachers and I want to have a diverse background of knowledge.

 <!--
 **BenSheridan24/BenSheridan24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.